 I remember a wonderful lecture by the designer Paul Smith who said ‘Inspiration is everywhere’ which I think is so true.
 I see inspiring colour combinations everywhere I go from leaves and flowers, to high rises and houses.
 I love the effect colours can have on each other - I could spend hours playing with various colour combinations.

 The design process

 Working on a collection is a big process.
 My team and I will take swatches, key words, photos, clips from magazines - just anything that will start to shape the collection and define the spirit of it.
 It’s a really fun way to start!
 We then start to sketch different ideas to help evolve them into a design.
 Sometimes we have to leave the sketches for a little while and come back the next day, when we can all look at the ideas with a fresh eye.

-We chart, swatch and sketch, trying out different color and stitch combinations – experimenting in various ways in order to achieve the vision for the collection.
-Once we’re satisfied with the sketches, we move onto a technical design spec, which includes all the information the technical pattern writer will need – sizing, stitch patterns and details, notes on construction and color combinations.
+We chart, swatch and sketch, trying out different colour and stitch combinations – experimenting in various ways in order to achieve the vision for the collection.
+Once we’re satisfied with the sketches, we move onto a technical design spec, which includes all the information the technical pattern writer will need – sizing, stitch patterns and details, notes on construction and colour combinations.

 The final product

 Working with our talented pattern writer is a great process, she gives us advice on construction and also gives us technical feedback.
 She is really very gifted and is three steps ahead in terms of how best to achieve the look we want.
 After discussing the designs with her, we finalise the details of the garment which results in what we hope is a very stylish but also fun item to knit.

 The most rewarding part of the whole process is seeing the designs emerge on the needles and then really come to life on the model.
 We love coming up with ideas for our photoshoots which we hope will help to communicate the essence of the collection, as well as being a lot of fun.